bridgelancer/cryptle_fork/docs/guides.rst

     tick(1)  // prints 1 to stdout

-Functions or methods can be marked for binding with the decorators :func:`source` and :func:`on`. :meth:`Bus.bind` registers marked functions and marked methods of instance objects to an instance event bus.
+Let break this down line by line.

+1. First we imported three things.
+The class :class:`~cryptle.event.Bus` is core to the :mod:`~cryptle.event` module and serves as a message broker.
+The :func:`~cryptle.event.source` and :func:`~cryptle.event.on`, are decorators for marking functions and methods and to be binded to an event bus.

+2. Next we marked the function :code:`tick` as a *source* for the event `tick`.

 Methods decorated as listeners can still be called normally::